tipmip-methods/toad/README.md

 ## Version information

 **Version 0.3 [Nov 2024]** Major refactoring of the code to increase ease of use and extendability.
-First version on Github.
-The main use-case now happens through the `TOAD` object, which wraps the xarray dataset and provides analysis functions etc. Added `HDBSCAN` clustering and basic plotting functionality (still work in progress).
-Various classes/functions are still to be implemented, but basic functionality of 0.2 is there, and few breaking changes are expected.
+First version on GitHub.
+The main use-case now happens through the `TOAD` object, which wraps the `xarray` dataset and provides analysis functions etc. You can now create your own shifts detection and clustering methods, as well pass clustering methods from `sklearn.cluster` directly to `TOAD`.
+Various classes/functions are still to be implemented, but the basic functionality of 0.2 is there, and few breaking changes are expected.

 **Version 0.2 [Jun 2023]** Working clustering based on `DBSCAN` with an evaluation pipeline that adds the cluster labels as auxiliary variable to a